A man looking at a tablet in server room

 Understanding how quantum computers work

-Quantum computers use a special kind of quantum hardware called a quantum processing unit (QPU) to store and process data differently.
-Classical computers use transistors to store bits of information, but quantum computers use qubits typically made of quantum particles (those that behave like the smallest known building blocks of the physical universe).
+Quantum computers use a special type of quantum hardware called a quantum processing unit (QPU) to store and process data differently.
+Classical computers use transistors to store bits of information, but quantum computers use qubits, typically made of quantum objects (those objects that behave like the smallest known building blocks of the physical universe).
 Unlike traditional bits, qubits hold more than two states of information.
+Instead of simple logic gates, quantum computers use quantum logic gates like X, Y, Z, CNOT, the Hadamard gate and the Toffoli gate.
+They combine these gates into quantum calculations called quantum circuits.

 Different types of qubits are better for different use cases and systems.
 IBM uses superconducting qubits favored for speed and precise control.
 Qubits made from photons (individual light particles) are commonly used in quantum communication and quantum cryptography.
 Other types of qubits include trapped ions, neutral atoms and single electrons held by small semiconductors known as quantum dots.

 At the heart of a quantum-centric supercomputer is the quantum processing unit (QPU).
-IBM’s QPU includes the hardware that takes inputs and outputs circuits, as well as a multilayer semiconductor chip etched with superconducting circuits.
-It’s these circuits that contain the qubits used to perform calculations and the gates that perform operations on them.
-The circuits are divided into a layer with the qubits, a layer with resonators for readout and multiple layers of wiring for input and output.
+IBM’s QPU includes the hardware that routes inputs and outputs as well as a multilayer semiconductor chip etched with superconducting wiring.
+It’s this chip that contains the qubits used to perform calculations and the gates that perform operations on them.
+The chip is divided into a layer with the qubits, a layer with resonators for readout and multiple layers of wiring for input and output.
 The QPU also includes the interconnects, amplifiers and signal-filtering components.

-The type of physical qubit used by IBM is made of a superconducting capacitor wired to components called Josephson junctions behaving like lossless, nonlinear inductors.
-Because of the superconducting nature of the system, the current flowing across Josephson junctions can only assume specific values.
-The Josephson junctions also space out those specific values so that only two of those values are accessible.
+The type of physical qubit used by IBM is made of a superconducting capacitor wired to components called Josephson junctions, which together behave like lossless, nonlinear inductors.
+Because of the superconducting nature of the system, the current flowing across Josephson junctions can assume only specific values.
+The Josephson junctions also space out those specific values so that only two of those values are accessible for the calculation.

-The qubit is then encoded in the lowest two values of the current, which then become zero and one (or as a superposition of both zero and one).
+The qubit is encoded in the lowest two energy values of this system, which then become the zero and one for computation (or as a superposition of both zero and one).
 Programmers change the qubit states and couple qubits together with quantum instructions, commonly known as gates.
 These are a series of specially crafted microwave waveforms.

-To keep the qubits operating at the required temperature, some of the QPU components must be held inside a dilution refrigerator, which keeps them cold using liquid-helium.
+To keep the qubits operating at the required temperature, the quantum chip must be held inside a dilution refrigerator, which keeps them cold using a mixture of two isotopes of liquid-helium.
 Other QPU components require room-temperature classical computing hardware.
 Then, the QPU is connected to runtime infrastructure, which also does error mitigation and results processing.
 This is a quantum computer.

 The integration of quantum and classical systems is achieved through middleware and hybrid cloud solutions that facilitate seamless interaction between the two.
 This hybrid approach helps ensure that quantum processing units can be effectively used within quantum computers connected to existing computational frameworks, maximizing their impact without needing a complete overhaul of current infrastructures.